Key Points

 Generally, the notice needs to include the amount of the contribution and a statement that the beneficiary has a right to the lesser of:

-However, because the demand right is limited as described above, each child would only be able to withdraw $17,000.
+However, because the demand right is limited as described above, each child can withdraw only $17,000.

 The amount of the contribution in excess of the annual gift exclusion must be charged against the Grantor’s lifetime gift exclusion (presently $12.92 million in 2023).

-Finally, the notice also needs to contain a description of when the demand right lapses.
+Finally, the notice must include a description of when the demand right lapses.

 We have provided a sample Demand Right Notification below for your reference.